 There are 2.3 infants and toddlers living in DC for each licensed early learning slot (11,662).
 In most of the District child care supply trails potential demand, while in areas with much lower child poverty (wards 2 and 3) supply is much closer to matching potential demand.

-5,173 infants and toddlers received child care subsidies in fiscal year 2019 (which decreased to 3,344 in 2020 due to the covid pandemic).
+5,173 infants and toddlers received child care subsidies in fiscal year 2019 (which decreased to 3,344 in 2020 due to the COVID-19 pandemic).
 But DC needs almost 5,000 more seats to have one for every infant and toddler predicted to be eligible for a child care subsidy by 2023, and would need more than 15,000 more seats to have one for every infant and toddler predicted to be in the District.

 DC Potential Demand for Each Licensed ECE Learning Slot